hyperledger-solang/solang/docs/language/events.rst

 .. include:: ../examples/event_positional_fields.sol
   :code: solidity

-In the transaction log, the first topic of an event is the keccak256 hash of the signature of the event.
-The signature is the event name, followed by the fields types in a comma separated list in parentheses.
-So the first topic for the second UserModified event would be the keccak256 hash of ``UserModified(address,uint64)``.
+In the transaction log, the topic of an event is the blake2b256 hash of the signature of the event.
+The signature is the event name, followed by the fields types in a comma separated list in parentheses, like event signatures in `Ethereum Solidity <https://docs.soliditylang.org/en/v0.8.25/abi-spec.html#events>`_.
+So the first topic for the second UserModified event would be the blake2b256 hash of ``UserModified(address,uint64)``.
 You can leave this topic out by declaring the event ``anonymous``.
 This makes the event slightly smaller (32 bytes less) and makes it possible to have 4 ``indexed`` fields rather than 3.